timescale/docs/self-hosted/install/installation-windows.md

 ## Prerequisites

-To install TimescaleDB 2.11.2 or later, make sure you have installed OpenSSL 3.x.
+To install TimescaleDB&nbsp;2.11.2 or later, make sure you have installed OpenSSL&nbsp;3.x.

-For older versions of TimescaleDB, OpenSSL 1.1.1 is required.
+For older versions of TimescaleDB, OpenSSL&nbsp;1.1.1 is required.

 <Procedure>